dantleech/blog/source/_posts/2020-09-01-to-scotland.md

 At the time I had worked in the same company for 3 years, and had handed in my notice some 3 months earlier with the intention of cycling around France (partially with my father).

 But first I decided I would cycle to Scotland.

-It was my first cycle tour, and I thought I would make it in 2 weeks - as I had booked the ferry to France in advance.
+It was my first cycle tour, and I calculated that it would take me 2 weeks (the maximimum as we had booked the ferry to France in advance).

 ![Me](/images/scotland/10yearsago2.jpg)
 _The Lake Distrnct_